ngu04/scalaMicroservice/README.md

 Both application uses reactive mongo as framework to store json in mongoDB

 MongoDB is default configured to run only locally with "plugin" DB

+Test is done using spray-testkit which test routing request and response using starting server  .